dzhadinets/yalda/README.md

 - in order to exit from QEMU use ctrl-a-x

 ## Known issues
-- ctrl-c does not work in ash scripts
+- shutdown does not halt qemu. use ctrl-a-x
+- Dependencies are not checked correctly and it leads to errors. will be reimplemented
 - host kernel usage is unusable for now